app-generator/license-company/README.md

 SaaS samples:

-- A marketplace with digital products accesible to end-users via a subscription or one-time payment model
+- A marketplace with digital products accessible to end-users via a subscription or one-time payment model
-- A marketplace with physical products accesible to end-users via a subscription or one-time payment model
+- A marketplace with physical products accessible to end-users via a subscription or one-time payment model
 - A dashboard where users access the centralized information via a subscription or one-time payment model

 <br />